ABOUT THE COMPANY

 - The creation and production of original works of dance that are both innovative and accessible to the widest public possible.

-- The presentation of these works in Regent Park, across Canada, and abroad.
+- The presentation of new and remounted works in Regent Park, across Canada, and abroad.

 - The nurturing of new and emerging choreographic voices by facilitating workshops, residencies, and performing opportunities.